skimkoh/bigdata-goodreads/README.md

 #### Required features:
 * See some reviews
   * You can see reviews of a book by clicking on a specific book.
-Books can be found at pathnames
+Books can be found at pathnames `/catalog`, `/search` and the main page itself.
+This will redirect you to the `/info` page, where you can see the book information and the reviews.
-* Add new review
-  * You can add a new review by going to the pathname /search
 * Add a new book
+  * You can add a new book by going to the pathname `/search`, which can be directed from the main page via the left-hand side menu bar under 'Search'.
+When adding a new book, you can add a screenshot of the book (which will show whether it succeeded via the top right hand green tick) with the book title, the price and some description.
+This will redirect you back to `/search` after a successful addition.
+* Add a new review
+  * You can add a new review of a book at the pathname `/info`.

 #### Additional features:
 * Add image when adding new book